Epicureanfriends/dlx/book1/commentary1.md

 As for souls going underground Cicero again seems to admit that this is preposterous and suited mainly for actors trying to impress women and children such as in a theatre.
 Again Cicero says "at present it seems to be removed" indicating that the error was no longer popular.

-Not this slam at the sensations: "To withdraw the mind from sensual objects, and abstract our thoughts from what we are accustomed to, is an attribute of great genius"
+Note this slam at the sensations: "To withdraw the mind from sensual objects, and abstract our thoughts from what we are accustomed to, is an attribute of great genius"

 And this confirms the popularity of Pythagorus:  "His disciple Pythagoras greatly confirmed this opinion, who came into Italy in the reign of Tarquin the Proud: and all that country which is called Great Greece was occupied by his school, and he himself was held in high honour, and had the greatest authority: and the Pythagorean sect was for many ages after in such great credit, that all learning was believed to be confined to that name."